Originally posted 7th October 2020 and updated.

-You will then be able to see an overview of current and past adverts, and you will also be able to easily manage your advertisement settings, plans and schedules.
+You will then be able to see an overview of past and present adverts, and will also be able to easily manage your advertisement settings, plans and schedules.

 Give your team access

 The next step is to ensure that everyone who needs access to the ads account can log on and carry out the relevant tasks.
-You can easily do this via the Account Roles section.
-Assign the correct roles to the right people and you’ll be good to go.
+You can easily do this via the users section under business settings and assign them the relevant roles and responsibilities.

 Creating Facebook ads

-There are numerous buttons, sections and metrics that can be viewed within the Facebook Ads portal, but it makes little sense to list them all here.
-You should navigate the website yourself, become familiar with the layout, and then understand what area(s) you are most likely to require going forward.
+There are numerous buttons, sections and metrics that can be viewed within the Facebook Ads Manager, but it makes little sense to list them all here.
+You should navigate the manager yourself, become familiar with the layout, and then understand what area(s) you are most likely to require going forward.
 It is incredibly unlikely that you will need to make use of them all.